-In this tutorial, we use InstallAssistant.pkg file to install macOS Ventura on VirtualBox on Windows PC.
-To direct download this file, just go to Mr Macintosh page and choose your Version.
+In this tutorial, we use macOS installer .pkg file to install macOS Ventura on VirtualBox on Windows PC.

 We will first install older version of macOS on VirtualBox on Windows to convert InstallAssistant.pkg to "Install macOS 13 beta.app".
-Then, we will use the createmedia tool to create macOS Ventura Installer Image.
+Then, we will use Terminal to create Ventura ISO Installer Image.
 We are using macOS Sierra because it works better on VirtualBox.

-Step 3: Copy InstallAssistant.pkg to Sierra Virtual Machine and Open it
+Step 2: Copy .pkg to Sierra Virtual Machine and Open it.

-To create macOS Ventura Installer for VirtualBox, we will use the Terminal.
+To create Ventura ISO Installer for VirtualBox, we will use the Terminal.
 So, execute the commands mentioned below in the Terminal:

 3. Install VirtualBox and Extension Pack

-To install macOS Ventura on the VirtualBox, you will need to install the latest version of VirtualBox and Extension Pack.
+To install macOS 13 on the VirtualBox, you will need to install the latest version of VirtualBox and Extension Pack.
 You can easily download the VirtualBox and Extension Pack from their official website.